-Palo Alto University (PAU) has the following academic standards for students who receive federal student aid.
+PAU has academic standards, detailed below, for students who receive federal student aid.
 These standards require students to enroll in an eligible program and courses to receive Federal Title IV aid.
-Students must make reasonable and timely advancement toward the completion of their educational goal.
+Students must make reasonable and timely advancement toward the completion of their educational goals.
 This is known as Satisfactory Academic Progress (SAP).

-Federal law requires schools to measure SAP in both a quantitative and a qualitative manner.
+Federal law requires schools to measure SAP in both a quantitative and qualitative manner.
 A student is measured both on the number of credits earned in a year and the grades obtained for those credits.
 Satisfactory Academic Progress is evaluated from the first classes attended by a matriculated student at PAU, regardless of whether or not the student received aid for these classes.
 Satisfactory Academic Progress is reviewed at the end of each quarter (fall, winter, spring, and summer).
 In order to be considered making Satisfactory Academic Progress, all financial aid applicants and recipients must meet the following criteria:

-- Qualitative Measure Cumulative PAU grade point average (GPA) - ➤ Undergraduate: All undergraduate students are required to maintain a cumulative GPA of 2.0.
-This GPA is based on the classes taken at PAU and does not include GPA from transfer courses. - Graduate: All graduate students are required to maintain a cumulative GPA of 3.0 - Quantitative Measure Cumulative Pace of Completion - At minimum, students must successfully complete 67% of the credits attempted and maintain a 67% cumulative completion rate.
+Qualitative Measure: Cumulative PAU grade point average (GPA)

+- Undergraduate: All undergraduate students are required to maintain a cumulative GPA of 2.0.
+This GPA is based on the classes taken at PAU and does not include GPA from transfer courses. - Graduate: All graduate students are required to maintain a cumulative GPA of 3.0.

+Quantitative Measure: Cumulative Pace of Completion

+- At minimum, students must successfully complete 67% of the credits attempted and maintain a 67% cumulative completion rate.
 This calculation is performed by dividing the total number of successfully completed PAU credits by the total number of cumulative attempted credits.
-Transfer credits will be used in this calculation. - Maximum Time Frame for Degree Completion (completing program of study within 150% of program length.
-Students must complete their degree requirements within 150% of the published length of their academic program.
+Transfer credits will be used in this calculation. - Maximum Time Frame for Degree Completion: Students must complete their degree requirements within 150% of the published length of their academic program.
 This includes both PAU credits attempted and those accepted in transfer.
-For example, a program that requires 180 units to earn a degree must be completed within a maximum of 270 units. - Definitions of Course Completion - 1.
-In the undergraduate and graduate programs, completed credits include A, B, C, and D - 2.
-Grades of F, NC, W, I, or Audit do not count toward total units completed. - 3.
-An incomplete grade will count as attempted credits and credits not earned.
-Once the grade changes to a passing grade (A, B, C, D), it will be counted in both attempted credits and credits earned. - 4.
-If a student is permitted to repeat a course, both the original and the repeat course will be noted on the student's transcript.
+For example, a program that requires 180 units to earn a degree must be completed within a maximum of 270 units.

+Definitions of Course Completion

+- In the undergraduate and graduate programs, completed credits include A, B, C, and D - Grades of F, NC, W, I, or Audit do not count toward total units completed. - An incomplete grade will count as attempted credits and credits not earned.
+Once the grade changes to a passing grade (A, B, C, D), it will be counted in both attempted credits and credits earned. - If a student is permitted to repeat a course, both the original and the repeat course will be noted on the student's transcript.
 However, only unit credit and grade points earned for the higher grade are counted in computing the grade point average.
-Both the repeat course and the original course will be counted as attempted units. - Satisfactory Academic Progress Statuses: PAU reviews student's Academic Progress at the end of each quarter (fall, winter, spring, and summer).
+Both the repeat course and the original course will be counted as attempted units.

+Satisfactory Academic Progress (SAP) Status

+PAU reviews student's Academic Progress at the end of each quarter (fall, winter, spring, and summer) and following are the classifications: